-Learn everything about Chateau Clerc Milon, Pauillac, Bordeaux wine, 1855 Fifth Growth with wine tasting notes, and wine with food pairing tips.
+Learn everything about Chateau Clerc Milon, Pauillac, Bordeaux, 1855 Fifth Growth with wine tasting notes, and wine with food pairing tips.
 Learn all the best vintages, wine ratings, a history of the property, information on vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Clerc Milon History, Overview

 During the early 1800s, numerous small Bordeaux wine vineyards were located in the appellation of Pauillac.
 One of the better small estates was owned by M. Mandavy.
 That chateau later became Chateau Duhart Milon.
 Next to their vineyards sat a Bordeaux wine vineyard belonging to Mr. Jean-Baptiste Clerc.

 The vineyard holdings were broken up first in 1877 during the widows’ successions and finally reduced to just half its original size after that.
 Jacques Mondon, a notary in Pauillac, bought the estate and began to bottle and the sell the wine as Clerc Milon Mondon.

 In the 1960s, the chateau and vineyards passed into the hands of Jacques Vialard, another Pauillac notary, and then on his death, the vineyard was given to his sisters Marie and Marguerite Vialard.
 Baron Philippe de Rothschild, the owner of Chateau Mouton Rothschild acquired Clerc Milon from the family in 1970.